miroslavpopovic/it-events/README.md

 ## Legend

 :date: All times are in UTC.
-🇬🇧 English language by default, or country flag if the event is not on English.
+:gb: English language by default, or country flag if the event is not on English.
 :globe_with_meridians: for an online event or a country flag for in-person events - 🇪🇺.
 :free: for free events and events with free options.
 :credit_card: for paid events.